-Commission staff has offered prior advice concerning the disposition of campaign funds raised for the general election upon the withdrawal of a candidate from the primary election.
-In the Kaufman Advice Letter, A-06-106, staff advised that a candidate for state treasurer could not transfer with attribution, contributions he raised for the 2006 general election to his campaign committee established for a 2010 election for the same office.
+A candidate controlled committee may receive contributions for a general election before the primary election but those funds may not be expended for the primary election.
+If the candidate is defeated in the primary election, or withdraws from the general election, the candidate must return the funds received for the general election to the contributors.
+(Section 85316.)
+The law does not explicitly address the scenario where a candidate withdraws before the primary election.
+Commission staff has offered prior advice concerning the disposition of campaign funds raised for the general election in that scenario.
+In the Kaufman Advice Letter, A-06-106, staff advised that a candidate for state treasurer could not transfer contributions he raised for the 2006 general election to his campaign committee established for a 2010 election for the same office when the candidate withdrew before the 2006 primary election.
 The letter noted that, since winning the primary is a necessary prerequisite in order to be on the ballot for the general election, a candidate's withdrawal from the primary election effectuates a withdrawal from the general election for that office as well.2

-In the Brown Advice Letter, No. A-09-276, staff reached the opposite conclusion from Kaufman and advised that a candidate may transfer funds raised for his attorney general committee to his committee for governor pursuant to requirements under Section 85306.
-The letter reasoned that it was difficult to conclude that a candidate who has not even run in the primary election, let alone won it, can "withdraw" from the general election.
-Brown concluded that the rules for transferring funds when a candidate was defeated in the primary do not apply when a candidate instead withdraws from the primary.
-It did so based upon an unsupported assertion that allowing the transfer is more consistent with the language of Section 85318 and also more consistent with other provisions of the Act.
+In the Brown Advice Letter, No. A-09-276, staff reached the opposite conclusion from Kaufman despite the facts being similar.
+In that letter, staff advised that a candidate may transfer funds raised for his attorney general committee to his committee for governor pursuant to requirements under Section 85306.
+The letter reasoned that it was difficult to conclude that a candidate who has not even run in the primary election, let alone won it, can "withdraw" from the